polkadot-developers/polkadot-docs/develop/application-devs/system-parachains/interact-asset-hub.md

 Beyond merely supporting assets, integrating an Asset Hub into your systems has several benefits for infrastructure providers and users:

-- Support for on-chain assets.
+- Support for on-chain assets
-- Significantly lower transaction fees (about 1/10) than the relay chain.
+- Significantly lower transaction fees (about 1/10) than the relay chain
 - Significantly lower deposits (1/100) than the relay chain.
-This includes the existential deposit and deposits for proxy/multisig operations.
+This includes the existential deposit and deposits for proxy/multisig operations
 - Ability to pay transaction fees in certain assets.
-As in, accounts would **not** need DOT to exist on-chain or pay fees.
+As in, accounts would **not** need DOT to exist on-chain or pay fees

 The Asset Hub will use DOT as its native currency.
 Users can transfer DOT from the relay chain into the Asset Hub and use it natively.
 The relay chain will also accept DOT transfers from the Asset Hub